 Designation as a conservation area means that the District Council can consider whether serving an Article 4 Direction is appropriate, by withdrawing permitted development rights for unlisted dwellings.
-This could affect all of the "positive" dwellings where unsympathetic change would be most detrimental.
+This could affect all of the non designated heritage assets where unsympathetic change would be most detrimental.
 The changes that are commonly controlled by an Article 4 Direction are: